Lumunix/lumunix.github.io/collections/_drafts/tmate.markdown

 # Being a Tmate: Sharing a Terminal Session
 <img src="{{site.baseurl}}/assets/img/computer.png">

-During the pandemic I'm sure many of developers got their first hand taste of using remote desktop software such as [[Teamviewer::https://www.teamviewer.com/en-us/]], [[Zoom::https://zoom.us]], [[Microsoft Teams::https://www.microsoft.com/en-us/microsoft-teams/group-chat-software]] to diagnose problems on another coworkers machine.
-These pieces of software allow you to share your entire desktop or particular screen.
-This is fine for full IDEs where you can control font sizes and can easily adjust scale so that your teammates can see your work.
-What do you do if you need to share just your terminal or need to quickly help another developer by checking a few commands to diagnose a problem or if they are not comfortable executing the commands?
-Say you need some logs from a particular machine, or just want to check the ip address of their machine without coaching them through the commands?
-During the pandemic I ran into this problem all the time where I just needed to run a few commands to unstick a developer, however trial and error through dedicated messaging on slack is tedious and time consuming.
-Wouldn't it be better to just grab the developers laptop and do it yourself?

 This is where a tool called [[Tmate::https://tmate.io]] comes in.
 Tmate allows you to share your terminal over the web by establishing a ssh session to [[Tmate.io::https://tmate.io]] and generating a url id, this id can then be shared with other developers and they can view and interact with your terminal session.